About us

 Mike has worked with local authorities as well as local and national charities in their efforts to promote animal welfare, responsible dog ownership, and deal with the many dog related issues of today.

-Mike has given interviews to national radio organisations and been quoted in numerous media outlets on matters relating to dangerous dogs.
+Mike is regularly asked to give interviews to a variety of media organisations and has been quoted by numerous press outlets on matters relating to dangerous dogs, most recently regarding the XL Bully legislation.

 Mike Barnett